Video Blog: Installing a Controller in 12th and 13th & 14th generation Dell Servers

 Now for the newer generation R730 model.
 You’ll notice now that the controller and cable is secured by screws instead of clips.
 Our tech places the controller and mounts the cable/bracket with the screws.

-Once installed, you can configure the RAID controller by pressing Ctrl-R during the system boot when you see "PowerEdge RAID Controller" going through the initialization.
+Once installed on your Dell server, you can configure the RAID controller by pressing Ctrl-R during the system boot when you see "PowerEdge RAID Controller" going through the initialization.